-The Policy Description Language (PDL) is an event-based language originating at the network computing research department of Bell-Labs [28][13].
+The Policy Description Language (PDL) is an eventbased language originating at the network computing research department of Bell-Labs [28][13].
 Policies in PDL are similar to Ponder obligation policies.
 They use the event-condition-action rule paradigm of active databases to define a policy as a function that maps a series of events into a set of actions.
 The language has clearly defined semantics and an architecture has been specified for enforcing PDL policies.
 The language can be described as a real-time specialised production rule system to define policies.
 Events can be composite events similar to those of Ponder obligation policies.
-PDL does not support access control policies, nor does it support the composition of policy rules into roles, or other grouping structures.

-8 Conclusion and Further Work
+8. Conclusion and Further Work

 In this paper we have presented Ponder, a language for specifying policies for management and security of distributed systems.
 Ponder includes authorisation, filter, refrain and delegation policies for specifying access control and obligation policies to specify management actions.
 Ponder thus provides a uniform means of specifying policy relating to a wide range of management applications - network, storage, systems, application and service management.
 In addition, it supports a common means of specifying enterprise-wide security policy that can then be translated onto various security implementation mechanisms.
-We are currently implementing backends to the Ponder compiler for Firewall rules, Windows security templates and Java security policy.
+We are currently implementing back-ends to the Ponder compiler for Firewall rules, Windows security templates and Java security policy.

-The Ponder composite policies (groups, roles, relationships and management structures) allow structured, reusable specifications, which cater for complex, large-scale organisations.
+The Ponder composite policies (groups, roles, relationships and management structures) allow structured, reusable specifications which cater for complex, large-scale organisations.
 Ponder's object-oriented features allow user-defined types of policies to be specified and then instantiated multiple times with different parameters.
 This provides for flexibility and extensibility while maintaining a structured specification that can be, in large part, checked at compile time.
-Meta-policies in Ponder provide a very powerful tool in specifying application specific constraints on sets of policies.
-Ponder is declarative which aids in the analysis of policies [14].
+Metapolicies in Ponder provide a very powerful tool in specifying application specific constraints on sets of policies.
+Ponder is a declarative language and this aids in the analysis of policies [14].

 The language specification leaves room for future additions in many areas.
 Relationships need to be extended with interaction protocols to specify the interaction between roles.
-We are also investigating sub-types of meta policies to cover concurrency constraints and user-role assignment constraints.
-Giving the language formal semantics will also be part of future work.
+We are also investigating subtypes of meta policies to cover concurrency constraints and user-role assignment constraints.

 A policy specification toolkit is under development for defining, compiling and analysing policies.
 The design and implementation of a generic runtime object-model for enforcement of Ponder policies on any object-based platform is also under development.